Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

   - Kyle Nathaniel V. Dimalanta

 ## Version History
+## 0.8 - October 29, 2024
+  - Some Additions in Advanced Analysis
 ### 0.7 - October 28, 2024
   - Start creating the Advance Analysis
   - Fix Platform Popularity from .sum() to .mean()